Skip to main content

 Use this pre-trial gate before demos or rollout:

-Your anti-switch framework should be simple: keep the pilot narrow, define success and failure signals up front, and verify rollback readiness before expansion.
+Your anti-switch framework should be simple: keep the pilot narrow, define what would make the pilot worth expanding or stopping, and confirm the practical exit steps before expansion.
 A practical boundary is one doc set, one owner, and one support surface if needed.
 Promote only when findability improves, rework drops, and your evidence pack is complete.
-Include sample exports, failed-query notes, permissions checks, and a rollback placeholder such as "Add current threshold after verification."
+Include sample exports, failed-query notes, permissions checks, and a short note on what would trigger a pause or recovery plan.

 We covered this in detail in The Best Project Management Tools for Freelance Writers.